Visitors expected for the eclipse - Miami Valley Today

 “We are looking forward to the trip back to the Miami Valley.
 We come back to Miami County often,” Brownlee said.
 “I have two nieces who live back in Tipp City.”

-He is looking forward to attending several scheduled events in Miami County and catching up with old friends.
+He said he looked forward to attending several scheduled events in Miami County and catching up with old friends.

-In the Lima area, members of Tammy Trentkamp’s family will be heading there for the eclipse.
-She will have family traveling from Seattle, Washington; Orlando, Florida; from Cincinnati, Ohio, and possibly from South Carolina as well, she said by email.
+In the Lima area, members of Tammi and John Trenkamp’s family will be heading there for the eclipse.
+She will have family traveling from Seattle, Washington; Orlando, Florida; Cincinnati; and possibly from South Carolina, she said by email.

-Trentkamp noted they plan to spend Saturday, April, 6, in Lima and attend the Solar Smash Bash downtown.
-On Monday, April 8, they plan to be at an Air BNB located in Huntsville at the lake for the event.
+Trenkamp noted they plan to spend Saturday, April, 6, in Lima and attend the Solar Smash Bash downtown.
+On Monday, April 8, they plan to be at an Air BNB located in Huntsville near Indian Lake for the event.